Application of the Portable Diagnostic Package to the Wisconsin High-temperature-superconducting Axisymmetric Mirror (WHAM): Experimental Results

 \section{Experimental Results}

 The measurement capabilities of the PDP system are routinely used on WHAM plasmas.
 A summary of the experiment for shot 250306075 is shown in \fref{fig:shotsummary}.
-The plasma is generated by electron cyclotron heating (ECH) from $t$ = 0--5\,ms, while the neutral beam (NB) is injected from $t$ = 2--17\,ms. The line-averaged electron density is measured by an interferometer, and adjusted by the calculated plasma diameter to infer an average electron density of $\sim$\,$2\times 10^{19}\mathrm{\;m^{-3}}$. \Fref{fig:shotsummary}~(c) shows the plasma flux measured by the flux loop, which with minimal assumptions can be converted to a total stored energy.
-From the line-averaged electron density and the stored energy, the average energy of a charged particle is estimated (\fref{fig:shotsummary}~(d)).
-Assuming the same energy is distributed to both the electrons and ions, the average particle energy is $\sim$\,50\,eV.
+The plasma is generated by electron cyclotron heating (ECH) from $t$ = 0--5\,ms, while the neutral beam (NB) is injected from $t$ = 2--17\,ms. The line-averaged electron density is measured by an interferometer, and adjusted by the calculated plasma diameter to infer an average electron density of $\sim$\,$5\times 10^{19}\mathrm{\;m^{-3}}$ (the blue curve in \fref{fig:shotsummary} right).
+In \fref{fig:shotsummary}, the plasma flux measured by the flux loop is also shown by an orange curve, which with minimal assumptions can be converted to a total stored energy.
+From the line-averaged electron density and the stored energy, the average energy of a charged particle is estimated to be $\sim$\,50\,eV, by assuming that the same energy is distributed to the electrons and ions.

 The laser for the Thomson scattering was injected at $t$ = 10.3\,ms, while the exposure time of the OES was made from $t$ = 5--5.1\,ms. These timings are shown in the figure by vertical lines.